Last reviewed by Robert Prime — March 2026

 - Upload your formatted PDF for print or fixed layout eBook file.

-- Enter book title, author name, description, keywords, and categories.
+- Enter book title, author name, description.

 - Upload your cover, ensuring it includes spine and bleed for print.